opentraffic/architecture/README.md

 Real-time and historical traffic speed data is a critical input for most transportation and transport analysis applications.
 Currently traffic speed data is absent from OpenStreetMap (OSM), undermining its value as basemap for transport applications.
 Commercial data sets are available for some locations, however, licensing terms and prices are prohibitive for many potential applications.
 And many areas of the world, particularly developing countries do not have commercial traffic data sets.

 This project aims to develop a non-commercial global traffic speed data set linked to OpenStreetMap and built on open source software.
-Speed data are derived from GPS probe data pooled from fleet operators, transportation network companies (TNCs) and app and device makers.
+Speed data are derived from GPS probe data pooled from fleet operators and app and device makers.
 The GPS location data is converted into OSM segment-linked speed measurements and strippped of any identifying information about the source and/or journey.
 The speed data is archived to support real-time and historical analysis applications.

 In return for sharing location-derived traffic data, in addition to traffic data itself, pool contributors gain access to a real-time routing API that provides travel time estimates based on current conditions.
 Additionally they can provide local government partners with access to a traffic monitoring and analysis portal that unlocks public benefit from location data.